mieskolainen/icenet/tests/zee/README.md

 The bias variance trade-off should be seen in 2D scatter plots in tensorboard.
 For example the pair

-- `rESS/C0S12_C0S1/mvaID` & `chi2/hybrid/C1_C0S12/mvaID`
+- `rESS/C0S12_C0S1/probe_eta` & `chi2/hybrid/C1_C0S12/mvaID`

 should resolve a *Pareto frontier* with hyperparameter trials.
-The first metric here measures the reduction in effective sample size due to the S2-model (variance) and the second one measures overall goodness-of-fit (primarily bias) against data.
+The first metric here measures the reduction in effective sample size due to the S2-model (variance) [choose variables used in S1-stage] and the second one measures overall goodness-of-fit (primarily bias) against data [choose variables used in S2-stage].

 The conditionality preservation can be monitored with